openhab/openhab-addons/bundles/org.openhab.binding.smartthings/README.md

 where:

-* **thingTypeId** corresponds to the "Preferences Reference" in the Smartthings Capabilities document but without the capability. prefix. i.e. A dimmer switch in the Capabilities document has a Preferences reference of capability.switchLevel, therefore the <thingTypeId> is switchLevel.
+* **thingTypeId** corresponds to the "Preferences Reference" in the Smartthings Capabilities document but without the capability. prefix. i.e. A dimmer switch in the Capabilities document has a Preferences reference of capability.switchLevel, therefore the &lt;thingTypeId&gt; is switchLevel.
 * **name** is what you want to call this thing and is used in defining the items that use this thing.
 * **deviceName** is the name you assigned to the device when you discovered and connected to it in the Smartthings App